absinthetized/DSDR/README.md

 ### start the server

 ```
-cd server/src && ./run-server.sh
+cd server && go build -tags=jsoniter -o dsdr && ./dsdr
 ```

-This will run the flask devel server which will monitor even for changed static files (frontend) reloading the serving env after any modification either from frontend or from backend.
+This will run the gin server.
+No hot reload of server or frontend yet, sorry.

-the server is accessible on localhost:5001
+The server is accessible on localhost:8080

 ## Preseeding